All Episodes

 Not everybody on the dole looks at themselves that way.

-Let's say statistically, 50% of the country receives a government check.
+Let's say statistically 50% of the country receives a government check.

 Not all of them are going to think that they're on the government dole.

-You know, I'm trying to find a job and I can't find a job, and I'm owed this unemployment, but they don't want to be there forever.
+You know, I'm trying to find a job and I can't find a job and I'm owed this unemployment, but they don't want to be there forever.

-So of the the hypothetical 50% getting a check, probably 33% are happy to be on the dole as a lifestyle.
+So of the hypothetical 50% getting a check, probably 33% are happy to be on the dole as a lifestyle.

 And that would explain 33% being satisfied.